volkerrath/Py4MT2/README.md

 # This repo is in a state of reorganization and adaption to Python 3.9+ and mtpy-v2.
 Not ready for production use!

-This repository contains simple scripts useful for EM imaging, modelling, and inversion, partly using mtpy (https://github.com/MTgeophysics/mtpy).
+This repository currently contains simple scripts useful for EM imaging, modelling, and inversion, partly using mtpy (https://github.com/MTgeophysics/mtpy).
 In particular there are helper scripts for manipulating edi files, ModEM input data, and model files.

 Please keep in mind that this is experimental software, and will contain errors.
 Use at your own risk!
 However, we will frequently update the repository correcting bugs, and (re)adding additional functionality.
+Thee toolbox related to working on the Jacobian, (https://github.com/volkerrath/JacoPyAn) will be merged in the near future.

 This repository contains the following subdirectories: